toyoshim/iona-us/docs/firmware_en.md

 - Ver 2.13 CYBER STICK support for After Burner Climax!
 - Ver 2.14 G29 Driving Force Race Wheel support for racing games.
 - Ver 2.15 Support 8BitDo SNK NEOGEO controller.
+- Ver 2.16 Bug fix on wrong RESET response that fixes compatibility issue with exA 1.6.0+.

 ## Firmware Compatibility
 All controllers that conform Xbox 360, or Xbox One series protocols are expected to work fine.